singe/fast-permute/README.md

 I didn’t handle the “how do I write to one file” and instead wrote to multiple files, then cat then together (aka a hack).

 This gives another 4.4X speedup on top of the pypy and handbuffering speedups.
 Unbuffered, this still gives a 2.8X speedup.

+However, this only worked because I was creating permutations of different sizes.
+At the core of the problem, creating  permutations of a fixed length, this provided no speedups.

 #### Quickperm, Pools & Stdout